CONGJIANG/starter-hugo-academic/content/en/authors/admin/_index.md

 I am currently a postdoctoral researcher at Université de Montréal under supervision of Prof. [Mireille Schnitzer](https://www.mireilleschnitzer.com/research.html) and Prof. [Denis Talbot](https://www.crchudequebec.ulaval.ca/en/research/researchers/denis-talbot) (Université Laval).
 I received my PhD from the University of Waterloo, where I worked under the supervision of Prof. [Mary E. Thompson](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/mary-thompson) and Prof. [Michael P. Wallace](https://mpwallace.github.io/).

-My primary research interest is in causal inference methodology.
-In general, I am interested in developing methodologies in Dynamic Treatment Regimes (DTRs), and implementing such methods in real-world scenarios.
-In the context of multi-stage treatment decisions, a DTR is a sequence of decision rules which at each stage takes patient information (such as age, health status, or prior treatment) as input, and outputs a treatment recommendation.
-There are two challenges of practical interest I am focusing on, which are assumption violation and competing outcomes.
+My main area of research interest centres around advancing the field of causal inference methodology.
+Specifically, I am deeply engaged in the development of methodologies related to Dynamic Treatment Regimes (DTRs) and their practical application in real-world contexts.
+In the realm of multi-stage treatment decisions, DTRs encompass a sequence of decision rules that leverage patient-specific information, such as age, health status, or prior treatment history, to generate tailored treatment recommendations at each stage.
+Within this domain, I am particularly focused on addressing two significant practical challenges: the violation of assumptions and the presence of competing outcomes.
+Currently, my research is centred on harnessing the power of machine learning and nonparametric efficiency techniques within the realm of causal inference.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.